wolfenrain/fluttium/docs/docs/why-fluttium.md

 | ------- | --- | --- | ----- | ------- | ----- |
 | ✅      | ✅  | ✅  | ✅    | ✅      | ✅    |

-Fluttium can in theory supports any custom embedder for Flutter but this has not been tested out yet.
+> **Note**: Fluttium can in theory supports any custom embedder for Flutter but your mileage may vary.

 ## Other awesome Flutter testing tools